JamikalHall/DevSecOps/2025/Days/DSO-4.md

-## DevSecOps #4: Linux Basics For Hackers Chpater 1 Notes
+## DevSecOps #4: Linux Basics For Hackers

 The learntocloud guide recommends Linux Basics for Hackers.
 I originally completed the first three chapters, and I loved going through them.
 The next days will be spent working on that book, as I find it very valuable.
-A chapter per day.
+I will compile all of the notes I take into 1 post, even though it technically will have taken more than just 1 day.

+### Chapter 1

 The first thing I did for this was set up my Kali Linux VM.
 I downloaded Oracle’s VM box and set it up according to the instructions in the book.
 Next, I took notes on important definitions that may come up again, as well as general knowledge given in the book.
 Below are these definitions in my own words.